nzoschke/stloop/Readme.md

     http://books.google.com/books?id=yUIUAAAAYAAJ&pg=PA709&lpg=PA709&dq=%22The+attempt+of+the+mind+to+analyze+itself+an+effort+analogous+to+one+who+would+lift+himself+by+his+own+bootstraps.%22&source=bl&ots=fiZz8HPF6y&sig=u8pQCj3H3YdITFQeDgr5jva3F4g&hl=en&ei=tNNrTtSmAZHSiAKhqc3MDg&sa=X&oi=book_result&ct=result&resnum=1&ved=0CBYQ6AEwAA#v=onepage&q=%22The%20attempt%20of%20the%20mind%20to%20analyze%20itself%20an%20effort%20analogous%20to%20one%20who%20would%20lift%20himself%20by%20his%20own%20bootstraps.%22&f=false

-    We have for some time shared Mr. Carlyle's prejudice against metaphysics, seeing in the attempt of the mind to analyze itself an effort analogous to one who would lift himself by his own bootstraps, or a repitition of the story of St. Patric, who when swimming a stream to escape his enemies, and finding their arrows whizzing about his head, did, as is well known, take off his head and hold it in his teeth until he was out of danger.
+    We have for some time shared Mr. Carlyle's prejudice against metaphysics, seeing in the attempt of the mind to analyze itself an effort analogous to one who would lift himself by his own bootstraps, or a repitition of the story of St. Patrick, who when swimming a stream to escape his enemies, and finding their arrows whizzing about his head, did, as is well known, take off his head and hold it in his teeth until he was out of danger.
 Metaphysics is holding the mind in the mental teeth.

     Lectures on Logic
     Sir William Hamilton